 Regarded as Malawi’s premiere game park, Liwonde National Park has a varied terrain spread over 548 square kilometers.
 Marshland, woodland and grassland comprise its landscape, which allows several animal species to thrive here, mainly hippos, elephants and crocodiles.
 And with healthy populations of more than 300 avian species such as Fish Eagle Pel’s Fishing Owl and Lillian’s Lovebird, Liwonde has outstanding bird watching.

 The central feature of the park is the imposing Shire River that flows along its western boarder.
 The river is Lake Malawi’s only outlet, flowing from north to south, emptying into the Zambezi River in Mozambique.
 Apart from supplying the park with sustenance, the Shire River is teeming with life.
-Colossal crocodiles, hippo pods and roaming herds of elephant rely on the mighty Shire for their survival.
+Colossal crocodiles, hippo pods and roaming herds of elephant rely on the mighty shire highlands for their survival.
 A mid-afternoon boat safari, when the sun is hottest and the animals come to the river to cool off, will reveal Liwonde’s diverse fauna.

 Other residents include warthogs, baboons, leopards, sable and bushbuck.
 Thanks to local conservation efforts, the black rhino has been reintroduced.
 Nourished by the river and honored by Malawians, Liwonde National Park is a magical place that should not be missed!